MoserMichael/my-notes/dev-gotchas.md

 --

-At least vim isn't calling home (unlike visual studio code, with it's telemetry)
+At least vim isn't calling home (unlike visual studio code, with it's telemetry).

+Anyhow: I have a vim plugin that uses openssl to encrypt a file that is being edited. [link](https://github.com/MoserMichael/vimcrypt2), that works for me.

+This can be used to keep your own private notes relatively secured (well, they can still put up a keylogger, if they really bother)

-Anyhow: I have a vim plugin that uses openssl to encrypt a file that is being edited. [link](https://github.com/MoserMichael/vimcrypt2).
-Another technological fix, for a problem that is posed by society...  (most of the entries in this log go with 'here is a script to fix your woes' ;-)
+Anyhow, this vim plugin is a kind of technological fix, for a problem that is posed by society.
+(Well, most of the entries in this log go with 'here is a script to fix your woes' ;-)

 ---25/10/21 14:43:56----------------------